Karl Reinhardt (mathematician)

 Karl August Reinhardt (27 January 1895 – 27 April 1941) was a German mathematician whose research concerned geometry, including polygons and tessellations.
-He solved one of the parts of Hilbert's eighteenth problem, and is the namesake of the Reinhardt polygons.
+He solved one of the parts of Hilbert's eighteenth problem, and is the namesake of the Reinhardt domains in several complex variables, and Reinhardt polygons and the Reinhardt conjecture on packing density.

 Life

 Reinhardt was born on January 27, 1895, in Frankfurt, the descendant of farming stock.
 One of his childhood friends was mathematician Wilhelm Süss.
 After studying at the gymnasium there, he became a student at the University of Marburg in 1913 before his studies were interrupted by World War I. During the war, he became a soldier, a high school teacher, and an assistant to mathematician David Hilbert at the University of Göttingen.

 Reinhardt completed his Ph.D. at Goethe University Frankfurt in 1918.
 His dissertation, Über die Zerlegung der Ebene in Polygone, concerned tessellations of the plane, and was supervised by Ludwig Bieberbach.
-He began working as a secondary school teacher while working on his habilitation with Bieberbach, which he completed in 1921; titled Über Abbildungen durch analytische Funktionen zweier Veränderlicher, it concerned functional analysis.
+He began working as a secondary school teacher while working on his habilitation with Bieberbach, which he completed in 1921; titled Über Abbildungen durch analytische Funktionen zweier Veränderlicher, it concerned several complex variables.

 Bieberbach moved to Berlin in 1921, taking Süss as an assistant.
 They left Reinhardt in Frankfurt, working two jobs as a high school teacher and junior faculty at the university.
 In 1924, Reinhardt moved to the University of Greifswald as an extraordinary professor, under the leadership of Johann Radon; this gave him an income sufficient to support himself without a second job, and afforded him more time for research.
 He became an ordinary professor at Greifswald in 1928.

 He remained in Greifswald for the rest of his career, "with an outstanding research record and a reputation as a fine, thoughtful teacher".
 However, despite his now-comfortable position, his health was poor, and he died in Berlin on April 27, 1941, aged 46.